Main Content

 Tutor.com is a 24/7 tutoring service that provides students with assistance in coursework, test preparation, research, writing, and more for various subjects.
 The tutors are subject-matter experts, and each student will have personalized one-on-one sessions with them.
 Students can schedule their own tutoring appointments to engage in interactive sessions that include a whiteboard and chat feature.
 The service can be utilized on any device that has Internet access.
 Students are encouraged to use the service throughout the semester.

 You can access this service by selecting Tutor.com from your course navigation menu.
-Here you can select your subject, enter a question, and begin your tutoring session.
+Here you fill out a questionnaire and begin your tutoring session.

 Course Schedule